Overview Of The Respiratory Care Program

 - Clinical Experience:Monday and Wednesdays (eight-hour shifts)

-The Southwestern Illinois College Respiratory Care Program, Program Number 200489, awards an Associate in Applied Science at the Belleville Illinois Campus and is accredited by the Commission on Accreditation for Respiratory Care www.coarc.com.
+The Southwestern Illinois College Respiratory Care Program, Program Number 200489, awards an Associate in Applied Science at the Belleville Illinois Campus.
+The program is accredited by the Commission on Accreditation for Respiratory Care www.coarc.com.

 The Respiratory Care Program, CoARC Program Number 200489, degree awarded: Associate of Applied Science Degree, located in Belleville, Illinois, is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).